Did you know that you don’t need to start a blog in order to make money writing from home?

 - Always read through the instructions.
 Publications want to see that you can follow directions from the start!

 - Review the publication before pitching a topic.
-You want to be sure to understand their audience before accidentally pitching something unrelated.
+Be sure to understand their audience before accidentally pitching something unrelated.

 - Don’t spend too much time.
 Of course you want to get accepted, but not at the expense of spending half a day (or more) preparing.
 Also keep in mind that after you’ve pitched the first few topics, it will get easier!